‘SNL’ Spoofs Joe Scarborough And Mika Brzezinski’s Romance On ‘Morning Joe’ [Video]

 Observers noted that SNL’s cold open this week was a departure from previous episodes this season which have opened with a political sketch.
 But the engagement of the MNSBC co-hosts overshadowed President Trump’s American Health Care Act (AHCA), the new GOP-sponsored health care bill that narrowly passed in the House this week.

-Trump also signed a “religious liberty” order that ended the Johnson Amendment which prohibited religious organizations from engaging in politics by endorsing or opposing political candidates.
+Trump also signed a “religious liberty” executive order that ended the Johnson Amendment which prohibited religious organizations from engaging in politics by endorsing or opposing political candidates.

 [Featured Image by Frederick M. Brown/Getty Images]